Many times we hear about companies wanting to get listed on the stock exchanges. The reverse of this can also happen and

-Delisted shares refer to the shares of a listed company that has been removed from stock exchange permanently for buying and selling purposes.
+Delisted shares refer to the shares of a listed company that have been removed from the stock exchange permanently for buying and selling purposes.

 Delisting of shares can be voluntary or involuntary, depending on the reason for delisting.

 A listed company’s shares get delisted from exchange for various reasons.
 These include insufficient market capitalization, a company filing bankruptcy, and failure to comply with exchange regulatory requirements.

 However, you can sell it on the over-the-counter market.
 This means you can look for a buyer outside the stock exchange.